Loading...

 lscpu

-lscpu provides detailed CPU information, including the architecture, byte order, and supported CPU operating modes.
+lscpu provides detailed CPU information, including architecture and supported CPU operating modes.
 This is useful when verifying that the hardware can execute 64-bit code even if the OS architecture is unclear.

 Architecture: x86_64